Websoft9/docker-library/README.md

 ## How to use it?

-All these applications integrated to [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform on single machine.
+All these applications integrated to [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform on single machine, you can get all of applications by **Websoft9**.
-The appstore menu will display all of applications in the library, you can click **Install** to use the application you want.

 If you don't want to use the **Websoft9**, you can also quickly install it through scripts.